Error Code E 311

 Steps

-1. Turn off power AND shut off gas supply Switch the furnace power off at the disconnect switch near the unit AND at the circuit breaker.
-Locate the gas shutoff valve on the gas line leading to the furnace and turn it to the OFF position (perpendicular to the pipe).
-If you smell gas at any point, leave the area immediately and call your gas company from outside.
+1. Turn off electrical power at the breaker and shut off the gas supply valve Switch the furnace breaker to OFF and turn the manual gas shutoff valve to the OFF position (handle perpendicular to the pipe).
+If you smell gas, leave immediately and call your gas company.

 How to Verify